What if I told you that you are stranded on an island without any coffee? You are losing your mind naturally.

 - Step 4: Take out the filter holder/café pod holder.

-- If you are using coffee grounds, open the filter holder and take out the filter.
+- If you are using coffee beans you grounded with your own manual coffee grinder, open the filter holder and take out the filter.
 Use the supplied spoon to pour in one scoop of grounds into the permanent filter holder.

 - If using café pods, place a café pod flat side up into the café pod holder.
 Then reinsert the filter holder/café pod holder back into slit on front side of the Makita